Sexual Misconduct in Media Creates Conversations in Classrooms

 Allegations of sexual misconduct have dominated headlines – from accusing Hollywood stars, lawmakers and journalists – which have sparked conversations over social media outlets, but the conversation has extended to college campuses like the University of Central Oklahoma.

-Chair of the Mass Communication Department, Mary Carver teaches several classes that discuss sexuality and gender, such as Communication and Gender, and has made a focus in women’s rhetoric in her research.
+UCO professor and Chair of the Mass Communication Department, Mary Carver, teaches several classes that discuss sexuality and gender, such her Communication and Gender class.
+Carver has also focused her research in women’s rhetoric.